muehmar/pojo-builder/README.md

 A data class must provide a constructor with all fields as arguments.
 The builder is created in the same package as the class, therefore the constructor can be package private if needed.

 A record (Java 16) provides already a constructor and therefore satisfies all requirements automatically.

 ### Constructor

 The constructor must accept all fields as arguments and in the same order of declaration.
-Depending on `constructorMatching`, either the types or types and names must match ( see [Parameter constructoMatching](#parameter-constructormatching).
+Depending on `constructorMatching`, either the types or types and names must match ( see [Parameter constructoMatching](#parameter-constructormatching)).
 The types of the optional fields can either be the actual type which may be nullable in case of absence or wrapped into a `java.util.Optional`.
 The annotation processor is smart enough to detect which case is used, there can also be a mix for the optional fields in case you really need it.

 ```
 @PojoBuilder